What is a Widowmaker Heart Attack?

 By:

-What is a widowmaker heart attack?
+What causes a widowmaker heart attack?

 The LAD artery supplies oxygenated blood to the interventricular septum between the left and right ventricles of the heart as well as the anterior left ventricle.
-The LAD artery can become subject to arterial plaque buildup which can cause narrowing and stiffness in the artery.1
+The LAD artery can become subject to arterial plaque buildup which can cause narrowing and stiffness in the artery.

 Because the LAD artery is responsible for bringing oxygenated blood to half of the heart, a blockage can result in inadequate blood flow, myocardial injury, and even disruptions in the heart’s normal contraction.